Updated: September 6, 2023

 Portugal matches today’s definition of luxury: authenticity, innovation, and creativity.
 This is especially true with regard to commercial properties and residential real estate investment opportunities in low-density areas of the country.
 Investors and the media never tire of “discovering” this part of Portugal that surprises visitors — the off-the-beaten part of the country that provides ample opportunities to invest in property.
 Indeed, there’s a broad range of opportunities on offer to invest in Portugal low density areas, with more and more investors scrambling to tap into this wealth of opportunity.

 Why invest in Portugal?
 And why in one of the country’s low-density areas?
-This guide walks you through the Golden Visa 2022 options, including which areas qualify, and what terms such as “interior areas” and “low-density areas” mean in practice.
+This guide will provide you with more information about low-density and interior areas of Portugal and what makes them stand out as highly desirable locations.

 Interior areas